-Eligibility for Medicaid in South Dakota
+Learn About Requirements for Medicaid in South Dakota

 Medicaid benefits eligibility in South Dakota ensures that low-income families get vital assistance with health care coverage.
 South Dakota Medicaid follows the guidelines set by the federal program and administers benefits on the state level.
 The program covers many medical expenses, including hospital stays, doctor visits, prescriptions, nursing home care and other health care needs.
 However, there is a process to qualify for Medicaid that determines who receives assistance from the program.
 The path to satisfy Medicaid eligibility requirements begins with understanding eligibility and then completing an application form.
 Learn how to qualify for Medicaid and more on the page below.

-Who is eligible for Medicaid in South Dakota?
+Who qualifies for Medicaid in South Dakota?

 To determine who qualifies for Medicaid in South Dakota, officials use categories to quickly sort through ineligible individuals, allowing more time to focus on qualifying petitioners.
 Medicaid benefits eligibility hinges on whether or not potential beneficiaries fit in to one of the acceptable categories.
 For instance, pregnant women and children struggling with income are eligible for Medicaid, in most cases.
 Additionally, individuals who receive Supplemental Security Income (SSI) are automatically eligible for aid.
 Medicaid eligibility guidelines further extended to low-income families, disabled residents and children younger than a certain age.

 Medicaid eligibility requirements were further expanded in with the passing of the Affordable Care Act (ACA).
 Now, states are free to extend Medicaid coverage to more potential beneficiaries.
 However, South Dakota did not choose to do so.

 What are the requirements for Medicaid in South Dakota?